The West Pier Centre

 The ruin has also become a haven for wild life home to cormorants and a myriad of other birds as well as sea life.

 Brighton's West Pier

-For almost a century and a half the West Pier has been Britain’s most iconic pier.
+For more than a century and a half the West Pier has been Britain’s most iconic pier.
 Renowned for its wonderful architectural style, it has been visited and enjoyed by millions.
 Even today with its sculptural remains casting an eerie beauty over the seafront, the West Pier is still the most photographed building in Brighton.

 The West Pier was destroyed in two arson attacks in 2003 dashing all hopes of restoration.
 The ruin is in a state of active collapse and has been for three decades.
 We don’t know when the ruin will collapse further although it is certain it will happen and most probably will eventually become an off-shore reef only revealed at low tide.
 The structure is dangerous and should not be approached.